moorthy-g/kdialog/README.md

 #### modal (boolean)
 `Default: true`

+Its about the overlay.
 You know the purpose very well :)

 #### actionHandlers (object)